Where are they now? Chelsea’s FA Youth Cup winners from 2016-17

 Cumming, who has been at Chelsea since he was eight years old, is yet to play for the senior side but was named on the substitute’s bench for their Europa League final victory over Arsenal in 2019.

-He’s still behind Edouard Mendy, Kepa Arrizabalaga and Marcus Bettinelli in the Chelsea pecking order and a loan move to a Championship side is likely on the agenda ahead of 2022-23.
+He’s still behind Edouard Mendy, Kepa Arrizabalaga and Marcus Bettinelli in the Chelsea pecking order and is spending the 2022-23 season back at MK Dons.

 CB: Reece James